 The Association for Trintel and Trintella lovers all over the world.

-The shared feeling of friendship and pride on our ships is important.
+The shared feeling of friendship and pride of our ships is important.
 The TFA is actively gathering knowledge on several different Trintel and Trintella vessels.

-We welcome anyone who is interested in the, now classic, steel Trintel, and polyester Trintellas or the newer aluminium and composite types.
+We welcome anyone who is interested in the - now classic - steel Trintels and polyester Trintellas or the newer aluminium and composite types.

 As a member, you will receive a newsletter twice a year.

-We also organise gatherings twice yearly that members are invited to take part in.
+We also organise gatherings twice a year that members are invited to take part in.
 The Federation of Polyclassics also organises activities annually.
 The gatherings take place in spring and autumn.
-The first is usually by boat on the water while the latter is in a city in either the Netherlands, Belgium of Germany.
+The first is usually by boat on the water while the latter is in a city in either the Netherlands, Belgium or Germany.

 Finally, members receive passwords to access the digital archives on the website.

-If you want to become member click here.
+If you would like to become member , click here.